Key Takeaways

 If you’re heading into New York City, LaGuardia is the closest.
 It’s just 8.6 miles from LaGuardia to Midtown Manhattan, compared to 14.7 miles from JFK and 16.6 miles from Newark.
 If you’re going from LaGuardia to Connecticut or from JFK to Connecticut, LaGuardia is also the closest.
 It’s 32 miles from Stamford, compared to 38 for JFK and 59 for Newark.

-Construction and Traffic at LaGuardia
+Is Construction or Traffic Worse at LaGuardia Right Now?

 With all of that being said, it is well worth noting again that traffic in and around LaGuardia may impact your decision.
 The airport construction is expected to take 4 years.